Dynamic Network Reconfiguration for Entropy Maximization using Deep Reinforcement Learning: Conclusion

 \textbf{Limitations and future work.} An advantage of the proposed approach is that it does not require any knowledge of the exact position of the attacker as the traversal of the graph takes place.
 One may also consider a real-time scenario in which the network reconfiguration aims to ``close off'' the attacker given knowledge of their location, which may lead to a more efficient defense if such information is available.
 We have also adopted a simple model of attacker navigation (forward random walks).
 Different, more complex navigation strategies (e.g., targeting vulnerable machines) can also be considered.
 This knowledge might be integrated as part of the training process, for example by increasing the probability of rewiring of edges around these nodes through a corresponding reward structure (i.e., higher reward for protecting more sensitive nodes).
 More generally, we have identified an important application to cybersecurity, which might have a positive impact in safeguarding networks from malicious intrusions.
-With respect to potential dual-use, we note that the proposed defense mechanism cannot be exploited by attackers directly, since it requires knowledge of at least part of the underlying network topology.